Skip to Content

 The Southbank

-Resident art space for the Southbank Centre, The Hayward Gallery is another of London’s best art galleries, and if you want to hear something that will divide opinion, its beautiful brutalist home is a bit of a work of art in its own right.
-King Charles disagrees though, apparently.
+Resident art space for the Southbank Centre, The Hayward Gallery is another of London’s arty gems.
+Yet, the space it’s housed in divides opinion, its beautiful brutalist home is a bit of a work of art in its own right.
+Although King Charles reportedly disagrees.

-The Hayward are great at mixing artists that are breaking through with artists already well established.
-Often the work on show is usually very contemporary, always relevant and never dull.
+The Hayward are great at mixing artists that are breaking through with well-established artists.
+The work on show is usually very contemporary, always relevant and never dull.

 The White Cube